oracle-quickstart/oci-mlflow/README.md

 ...
 ```

-You then ssh to each compute instances and follow the instructions in "~/commands.txt" to start the dockers, and start MLflow tracking server.
+You then ssh to each compute instances and follow the instructions in "~/commands.txt" to start MLflow tracking server, setup HTTP Basic authentication, and serve a model.

 The MLflow tracking server has two components for storage: a backend store and an artifact store.
 We use a MySQL Database Service instance as the backend store and an Object Storage bucket as the artifact store.